wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - duckdb_pandas_io_manager is legacy and should be replaced by  DuckDBPandasIOManager but currently getting duckdb locks so trying to figure out what caused this
 - example metrics layer - saved queries vs exports

+Learnings 🚧
+- python venvs bin and lib folders. bin has executables e.g. cli.
+With dbt_metricflow we can run `python -m dbt_metricflow.cli.main list metrics` or `python -m dbt.cli.main --help` as the main.py has a `if __name__ = '__main':`
+  - this allows us to run our executables as either python modules for debuging.
+For CICD just install the CLI.
+- uv python currently doesnt seem to have the correct python location when activating the venv for the first time.
+I had to deactive then re activate again to solve it.
+- dagster dbt doesnt like saved queries.
+As a work around have to remove via selection e.g. '@dbt_assets(..., exclude="*saved_query")'
+- dagster assets can set deps instead of loading in a asset via io to make a dependancy

 ## Contributing